-Students, staff and household members must register for testing using the link below:
+Students, staff and household members may register for testing using the link below:

 SCUSD Regional Testing Centers